stojanovicljubinko/electronic-library-system/README.md

 * Checking the interestingness of the text and calculating the contents of the book
 * Fun content, ie mini-games realized in the library

+For presentation only, access is granted with approval.

 ### Screenshot of a given program
  ![Screenshot of a given program](https://github.com/stojanovicljubinko/electronic-library-system/blob/main/photo1.png)
  ![Screenshot of a given program](https://github.com/stojanovicljubinko/electronic-library-system/blob/main/photo2.png)